fmenabe/python-clg/doc/source/examples.rst

 Without custom help
 ~~~~~~~~~~~~~~~~~~~
 We begin by a simple configuration without personalizing subparsers help.
-``subparsers`` section directly contain the configuration of commands.
+``subparsers`` section just contains the configuration of commands.

 *Configuration file*: